ibm-cloud-architecture/refarch-cloudnative-resiliency/mysql-cluster/README.md

 # docker network inspect mynet
 ```

+This internal network is used for intra-cluster communications.
+Only the SQL nodes will have their ports published externally for applications to connect to.

 ## Cluster Creation

 Create the MySQL Cluster nodes in one of the sites using the following steps to build the docker image and construct the configuration for each of the cluster roles.